 Louisiana developed a Coordinated System of Care (CSoC) to serve children and youth with significant behavioral health challenges who are in or at imminent risk of out-of-home placement.

-The CSoC is an initiative of Governor Bobby Jindal that brings together the Department of Children & Family Services, the Department of Education, the Department of Health & Hospitals, the Office of Juvenile Justice, the Governor's Office, family, youth and advocate representatives to create and oversee a service delivery system that is better integrated, has enhanced service offerings and achieves improved outcomes.
+The CSoC is an initiative authorized by Governor Bobby Jindal and Governor John Bel Edwards that brings together the Department of Children & Family Services; the Louisiana Department of Education; the Louisiana Department of Health; the Office of Juvenile Justice; the Governor's Office; and family, youth and advocate representatives to create and oversee a service delivery system that is better integrated, has enhanced service offerings and achieves improved outcomes.
 Specific goals for the CSoC include decreasing the number of youth in residential/detention settings, reduction in the state's cost for providing services by leveraging Medicaid and other funding sources and improving the overall outcomes for these children/youth and their caregivers.

 - Incorporates a broad, flexible array of effective services and supports for a defined population

 - Integrates care planning and management across multiple levels

 - Builds meaningful partnerships with families and youth at the service delivery, management and policy levels